iPhone 13 Pro

 Apple refers to this variable refresh rate as ProMotion, and it adds a lot of new functionality to the iPhone that wasn't possible before.
 For example, the display will alter its refresh rate to match whatever is on the screen when viewing content.

-Because the display can slow its refresh to as little as 10Hz, there are significant battery live savings when performing certain tasks.
+Because the display can slow its refresh to as little as 10Hz, there are significant battery life savings when performing certain tasks.
 For example, battery life expectancy when viewing video has essentially doubled from the previous generation thanks to viewing 30Hz movies at their native frame rate.

 iPhone 13 Pro Cameras